salvacarrion/raefinder/README.md

 ```
 (number) (dictionary: optional) Shows all matched words in the dictionary
 -h        To list all available options
--m		To see mnemotecnics used
+-m        To see mnemotechnics used
 ```

-## More about this mnemotecnic
+## More about this mnemotechnic
 These associations are not arbitrary, in fact, they follow a very simple pattern of remembering (e.g: *V* is the Roman numeral for *5*, *p* is a *9* flipped 180º,...).
 Anyway, just as an example:

 ```